jerryq0101/xv6-riscv/README.md

 3. **Memory Operations**:

-   Ok, the other side of this is the kernel space.
+   Ok, we now have to consider kernel space writes.
 Since the kernel can handle a syscall and also write to user space pages, it may also write to demand pages.
-The kernel space will not trigger a usertrap, but a kerneltrap.
+The kernel space will not trigger a usertrap, but a kerneltrap panic (which we don't want).
 Therefore, we have to do necessary demand page handling in the functions that carries out the syscall operations in kernel space.

    </strong>Modified `copyout(...)`, `copyin(...)`, and `copyinstr(...)` in `vm.c` to handle demand-paged memory</strong>
    - These parts required a similar process of the page fault handler.
 Since involving each of these functions count as a "touch" to the page, by definition of demand paging, we would be allocating it.
 Therefore, in a helper function `walkaddr_demand_paged`, what we do is to first find the pte, check if its demand paged => allocate physical memory for it, and check validity of permissions.
 This helper allows the top level function `copyout` to treat the page as an already allocated page, which we can then copy kernel syscall data into.